rkitover/sh-prompt-simple/README.md

 This is a simple, lightweight, and nice looking prompt that runs quickly even in very slow shells like MSYS2, Cygwin and WSL.

-It shows the short name of the current environment (distribution, OS, etc.) the git branch when in a git checkout, the last command exit status (green checkmark for success and red X mark for non-zero exit) and an optional clean/dirty git status indicator.
+It shows the short name of the current environment (distribution, OS, etc.,) the git branch when in a git checkout, the last command exit status (green checkmark for success and red X mark for non-zero exit) and an optional clean/dirty git status indicator.

 This prompt is compatible with bash, zsh and some other POSIX sh implementations such as busybox, (d)ash, ksh, etc..